Scalable quantum error mitigation for dynamical decoupling

 Quantum information science holds great promise for delivering transformative computational power, metrological sensitivity, and communication security beyond classical limits\cite{ref1}.
 In the current Noisy Intermediate-Scale Quantum (NISQ) era, the realization of quantum advantages is hampered by susceptibility of qubits to decoherence and control errors\cite{ref2}.
 In principle, quantum error correction can eliminate these errors and enable fault-tolerant quantum technologies, but it imposes stringent demands on error rates and requires a substantial overhead of physical qubits—conditions that are presently beyond technological reach\cite{ref3,ref4}.

-Dynamical decoupling, which applies a pulse sequence to average out unwanted environment–system coupling, is widely applied to suppress the decoherence error\cite{ref5,ref6,ref7}.
-Remarkably, it could significantly extend decoherence times ($T_2$) for versatile qubit platforms, e.g. nuclear spins\cite{ref8}, solid-state spin defects\cite{ref9,ref10,ref11,ref12}, neutral atoms\cite{ref13}, superconducting circuits\cite{ref14,ref15}, trapped ions\cite{ref16}, semiconductor quantum dots\cite{ref17,ref18}, paramagnetic molecules\cite{ref19,ref20,ref21}, etc. The capability of coherence preservation enables applications of dynamical decoupling across a wide range of quantum technologies, including Hamiltonian engineering in quantum simulation\cite{ref22}, noise spectrum reconstruction\cite{ref23,ref24}, sensitive and selective quantum metrology\cite{ref25}, and state protection in quantum computing\cite{ref26}.
-However, dynamical decoupling itself is prone to control errors, causing accumulation of erroneous dynamic evolution of quantum states that leads to low state fidelity.
-Although some dynamical decoupling sequences, e.g. CPMG, XY-8, and XY-16, are designed with inherent robustness to protect the fidelity of final state\cite{ref27}, control errors may still reduce the fidelity of intermediate states and compromise characterization of dynamic properties\cite{ref28}.
-Therefore, albeit extensively used for acquiring $T_2$, these robust sequences tend to significantly overestimate $T_2$ under control errors.
-This problem, which remains not fully addressed over several decades, would misguide the design and optimization of qubits\cite{ref29}.
+Dynamical decoupling, which applies a pulse sequence to average out unwanted environment–system coupling, is a well established strategy to suppress the decoherence error\cite{ref5,ref6,ref7}.
+It has been widely applied to extend decoherence times ($T_2$) for versatile qubit platforms, e.g. nuclear spins\cite{ref8}, solid-state spin defects\cite{ref9,ref10,ref11,ref12}, neutral atoms\cite{ref13}, superconducting circuits\cite{ref14,ref15}, trapped ions\cite{ref16}, semiconductor quantum dots\cite{ref17,ref18}, paramagnetic molecules\cite{ref19,ref20,ref21,molecule_addition}, etc. The capability of coherence preservation enables applications of dynamical decoupling across a wide range of quantum technologies, including Hamiltonian engineering in quantum simulation\cite{ref22}, noise spectrum reconstruction\cite{ref23,ref24}, sensitive and selective quantum metrology\cite{ref25}, and state protection in quantum computing\cite{ref26}.
+Meanwhile, it is also widely applied in nuclear magnetic resonance (NMR), electron paramagnetic resonance (EPR), and magnetic resonance imaging (MRI), empowering precise measurements of spin-spin interaction as well as the fast spin echo method for efficient MRI\cite{ref27}.

-To this end, quantum error mitigation (QEM) has emerged as a highly feasible strategy to handle control errors of pulses (i.e. single quantum gates)\cite{ref30}.
-By post-processing outputs from an ensemble of noisy quantum circuits, QEM reduces the impact of errors and more accurately estimates expectation values of observables.
-Techniques like zero-noise extrapolation\cite{ref4,ref31,ref32}, probabilistic error cancellation\cite{ref33,ref34}, and symmetry constraints\cite{ref35,ref36} have established QEM as a viable tool for current quantum hardware, with applications spanning variational quantum eigensolvers\cite{ref37}, entanglement entropy measurements\cite{ref38}, and logical error mitigation\cite{ref39}.
-Nonetheless, existing approaches have paid little attention to composition analysis of noisy outputs or design of equivalent circuits, which could provide theoretical guidance for mitigating control errors in specific tasks like dynamical decoupling.